-Dip Con Sed (Kcl)
+Dip Con Sed (KCL)

 Harvard Medical School Global Surgical Leadership Scholar.

-UK Ambassador for Royal College Of Surgeons Of Edinburgh.
+Past UK Ambassador for Royal College Of Surgeons Of Edinburgh.

-Expert in sleep dentistry, gum disease & complex implant dentistry.
+Specialist in sleep dentistry, gum disease & complex implant dentistry.

 Mark returned to private practice in 2006.
 He continued to work hard, caring for his patients and learn from some of the most skilled practitioners in the world, travelling to the USA, Spain, France, Italy, Switzerland, Germany, and across the UK.
 He studied with Prof. Michael Wise (UK), Dr. John Bassett(USA), Dr. Roy Higson (UK), Dr. Patrick Palacci (France), Prof. Markus Hurzeler (Germany) and Dr. Ashok Sethi (UK).

 “To be the best, you must learn from the best.”